gevent/gevent/deps/README.rst

   At this point there might be new files in libuv that need added to git, evaluate them and add them.

+- Evaluate whether the release has https://github.com/c-ares/c-ares/issues/246 fixed.
+If not, ``git apply cares-win32.patch``.
+If so, then delete that file and this part of the instructions.

 - Follow the same 'config.guess' and 'config.sub' steps as libev.